 VRTS 140C Digital Photography 3-0-3

-This course addresses the basic tools, techniques, and aesthetics of digital photography and related resources.
-The use of the digital camera will be delivered through a series of project-based assignments, lectures, demonstrations, and critiques.
-Formal emphasis is placed on the creative use of camera controls, exposure, digital imaging software (including Adobe PhotoShop®) and an awareness of critical issues in contemporary photography.
-The use of scanning and printing techniques and controls will be included to augment output requirements.
-Students are required to provide their own digital single-lens reflex (SLR) camera (a minimum of 6.1 megapixel) and media cards for storing imagery files.
-A laptop computer suitable for viewing and editing images and Adobe Lightroom CS2® (or later) software will facilitate additional work outside of the scheduled lab time.
+This course addresses digital camera operation, a variety of file types, digital photo editing and printing procedures.
+Digital camera capabilities will be learned through a series of project-based assignments, lectures, demonstrations, and critiques.
+Formal emphasis is placed on the creative use of camera controls, composition, exposure, digital imaging software (including Lightroom and Adobe Photoshop®) and an awareness of critical issues in contemporary photography.
+Scanning and printing techniques will also be included.
+Students are required to provide their own digital camera and media cards for storing image files.
+The camera must be capable of full manual control and capturing RAW files.
+Although all work can be accomplished on campus computers, a laptop computer suitable for viewing/editing images and Adobe Photoshop software will facilitate additional work outside of the scheduled lab time (but is not required).

 VRTS 193C Introduction to Photoshop 3-0-3

-This course in structured to introduce students to the powerful tools of Photoshop for manipulating digital images, photo montage and its page layout applications.
-Students learn the skills and techniques for creating effective digital images for presentations and their use in rendering and visualization.
-The course topics cover Photoshop tools: channels and layers, typography, illustration, digital file formats, adding special effects through the use of filters, color and image enhancements.
-(Prerequisite: working knowledge of Microsoft Windows environment)
+This course is structured to introduce students to the powerful tools of Adobe Illustrator (Ai) for manipulating images, building multimedia online graphics, and creating page layout applications.
+Students learn skills and techniques for editing images and creating effective digital graphics for a variety of online and print applications.
+The course topics cover Illustrator tools, layers, typography, digital painting, symbols/shapes, brushes, and graphic styles/effects.
+(Prerequisite: Working knowledge of Microsoft Windows environment)

 VRTS 201C Drawing II 2-4-4